Financial & Time Commitment

 NO!
 As a student at the University of Oregon and a potential member of the Panhellenic community, you are held to high scholastic standards.
 Therefore, please do not under any circumstances skip class in order to participate in recruitment.
 Class schedules will be established well before recruitment begins and any foreseeable conflicts can be discussed with Panhellenic and your Recruitment Counselors before and during Recruitment Orientation on October 7.
 If the conflicts are a result of work or other activities, we encourage you to do your best to avoid any predictable schedule conflicts and request to work at different times if possible so that you are able to fully participate in the process.

 Panhellenic sororities are undergraduate-only organizations.

-The chapters participating in Winter and Spring Informal Recruitment varies year by year.
 Please contact [email protected] to be added to the Interest List.
 Please provide us with your name, email, phone number, class standing, GPA and legacy info (see “What is a legacy?” below).